aperezdc/gnarl/README.rst

 3. Send a pull request for review.

-If you do not have programming skills, you can still contribute by `reporting issues <https://github.com/aperezdc/lasso-python/issues>`_ that you may encounter.
+If you do not have programming skills, you can still contribute by `reporting issues <https://github.com/aperezdc/gnarl/issues>`_ that you may encounter.

 Users
 =====

-The following projects make use of Lasso |lasso-icon|:
+The following projects make use of Gnarl |gnarl-icon|:

 * `intheam-python <https://github.com/aperezdc/intheam-python>`__
 * `pebbletime-python <https://github.com/aperezdc/pebbletime-python>`__